svetikbaihe/product-list-with-cart/README.md

 the design overall slightly differs from the original one.
 On top of that, I am planning to expand this project a little by adding routing and some pages just to practice react-router.

+**Update**

+As I said above, I were going to practice React Router, and I did.
+I adde several pages to the initial project: Home, Dessert Details, Delivery(with two subpages: Delivery Free and Delivery Direct).
+This was a big milestone for me as a beginner in React.
+I learned how to navigate through a website and actively used useMatches and custom hooks as well.
+As always, there is still a lot things to learn and to do.

 ### Continued development